somak135/AB-Testing/README.md

 * `Initial codes` folder contains different .py and .ipynb files created during the entire development process and before summarizing it.

+### Brief Steps to run the Notebooks

+1. Download the `AB_testing_env.yml` file and create a virtual Python3 environment using the .yml environment file.

+2. Activate the newly created environment and open Jupyter notebook.
+We first talk about how to run the `design_AB_test.ipynb` notebook.
+  +